leonardosales/Ext-ux-form-MultiSearchField/README.md

 Ext.ux.form.MultiSearchField
 ============================

-A Ext.ux.form.SearchField extension thats allow to make a search with multiples SearchFields
+Ext.ux.form.MultiSearchField is an extension to ExtJS 4, created from Ext.ux.form.SearchField that allows a search with multiple criteria in a store.

+The manner of use is similar to searchfield.

+It is also possible to define it as a DateField.